 Detached curiosity is a good start, but non-judgmental acceptance of your situation can take you to the next stage of self-healing.

 At any one point in time, you just have to accept that your pain is there.
 It’s not malevolent pain that’s out to get you.
 You’re not a bad person for experiencing it.
 It’s just pain.
 Paradoxically, over time, this calm acceptance can help ease your pain.

-To grossly over-simplify the complex psycho-neurological stuff that’s happening as you practice mindfulness: the more you worry, the more you hurt.
+To grossly over-simplify the complex psycho-neurological stuff that’s happening as you practice mindfulness: The more you worry, the more you hurt.
 Being consciously mindful of your situation helps you worry less, reducing your pain, or maybe just your perception of your pain.
-Either way you feel better, and your opportunities increase to break the pain-spasm-pain cycle.
+Either way, you feel better, and your opportunities increase to break the pain cycle.

 At first, it makes sense to stop moving when your back goes out.
 You need a moment to collect yourself and to assess what’s going on.

 As soon as possible, though, you should get moving again, but only if you can do so without creating more pain.

 The pain-spasm-pain cycle I describe in this post works at a number of levels, from tiny individual muscle fibers all the way up to the big muscle groups that propel you through the world.
 Finding ways to get moving keeps your blood and lymph flowing, nourishing your achey muscles and removing the waste products associated with healing.
 I suspect there’s also a psychological benefit as you reassert control over your situation.

 My favorite healing movement is walking.
 It’s our most natural form form of movement.
 And it naturally and gently engages many of the muscles associated with low-back pain.
 If you can walk without exacerbating your back pain, do as much of it as you can.